basho/basho_docs/content/riak/kv/2.0.2/using/admin/riak-admin.md

 ```

 Switch handling of the HTTP `/solr/<index>/select` resource and
-protocol buffer query messages from legacy Riak Search to new Search
+protocol buffer query messages from legacy Riak search to new Search
 (Yokozuna).

 ## services